rgbpokka/tp/docs/DeveloperGuide.md

 **Use case: Filtering guests/staff**

-**Use case: Deleting guests/staff**
+**Use case: Deleting guests/ staff**
+**Actor**: User

 **MSS**

-1. User enters a delete command
+1. User asks PH to delete a guest/ staff
-2. PH shows a success message to user indicating command has been executed successfully.
+2. PH informs user that guest/ staff is deleted
    Use case ends.

 **Extensions**

 * 2a.
-No guest/staff found that matches user's query.
+No guest/staff found that matches user's query
     * 2a1.
-PH shows message indicating no such guest/staff exists in the list.
+PH informs user that the guest/ staff does not exist

 *{More to be added}*